Program Information and Degree Requirements

 No courses previously used to satisfy BA requirements may be retaken for graduate credit.
 Double-numbered courses (400/500) must be taken at the 500 level for MA credit.
 If students have taken the 400-level component of a double-numbered course as an undergraduate at CSULB, they may not take the 500-level course for credit.
 Students may take 500- and 600-level courses on the same topic or period, e.g., ENGL 552: Literature of the Renaissance (1500-1603) and ENGL 652: Seminar in the English Renaissance.

-Only specified 400-level courses may be counted towards the MA; these courses are listed on page 11 of this Handbook.
-Students who have taken ENGL 469 or ENGL 479 need to request consent of the instructor if they want to take ENGL 681 on the same author(s).
+Only specified 400-level courses may be counted towards the MA; these courses are listed on the page with Graduate Course Descriptions.
+Students who have taken ENGL 469, ENGL 479, or ENGL 489 need to request consent of the instructor if they want to take ENGL 681 or ENGL 683 on the same author(s) or topic(s).

 Of the required 30 units, at least 20 must be at the 600 level (this includes ENGL 696 but not ENGL 697 or 698).
 Students must be fully admitted to the MA program in English before they can enroll in 600-level courses.

 All students must take ENGL 696: Seminar in Theory, Criticism, and Research prior to, or concurrent with, other 600-level courses.
+Therefore, students should plan on taking this course as early in their programs as possible.
+Students must complete ENGL 696 with a grade of C or better.
+Students who receive a D or F in ENGL 696 must repeat the course and complete it with a grade of C or better prior to other 600-level courses.
+(Please note that the original grade will still be on the transcript and still count towards the student’s GPA.)
 Students must be fully admitted to the MA program in order to enroll in ENGL 696.
 Therefore, students should plan on taking this course as early in their programs as possible.

 Seminar in British Literature before 1800